Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/implementation/imp-qmvprojects.md

 The Model Import handler takes two config settings:

-* bimpkUserType: the _userType of the model import orchestrator configured to import model bimpk files
+* bimpkUserType: (String) the _userType of the model import orchestrator configured to import model bimpk files
 * sgpkUserType: **NOT CURRENTLY SUPPORTED IN QUICK MODEL VIEW** the _userType of the model import orchestrator configured to import model sgpk (Navisworks) files

 ### Model View Page